-It sounds as if he has a major hang up about his age and needs a younger partner to shore up his rather shaky self-worth.
+It sounds as if he has a major hang-up about his age and needs a younger partner to shore up his rather shaky self-worth.

 For that reason alone, I’d be thinking twice – and listening to the sixth sense that led you to check up on him in the first place.

-A: It depends on how the relationship ended.
+Answer: It depends on how the relationship ended.

 If it was an amicable split and you remained friends then I can’t see the harm in going.

 But it sounds as if she is keen to rekindle the relationship and you need to decide whether this is something you want to do – if you go you will be signalling that you are still interested in her to some extent.